Vector Values

 Passing vectors as parameters

-Every binding accepts the same canonical tagged shape on input and emits it on output.
+Every in-process binding accepts the same canonical tagged shape on input and emits it on output.
 Build one via the helper for your language, or pass the literal object directly.
-The HTTP transport does not yet forward parameters — see the limitations section below.
+Over HTTP, pass a JSON numeric list and cast it in the query when you need a typed vector.

 Wire shape